-Most of my adult life has been spent realizing my mother was right about pretty much everything, up to and including whether I should bring a jacket, but at last, it looks like maternal wisdom was wrong about something.
-According to a Texas A&M pharmacy professor, sports drinks don't actually help when you're sick.
-So if you're one of the thousands of Americans unfortunate enough to catch the flu during this particularly fierce flu season, put down the electrolyte-ade you've been knocking back like the guy who just scored a touchdown at the Super Bowl until you've finished reading.
+Most of my adult life has been spent realizing my mother was right about pretty much everything, up to and including whether I should bring a jacket — but at last, it looks like maternal wisdom was wrong about something.
+For instance, according to Texas A&M University, sports drinks don't actually help when you're sick.
+In fact, if you're wondering what you should drink when you're sick, the truth is that there are more than a few wives' tales that may need clearing up — and that some of it depends on what kind of illness you're dealing with, too.

 Your kidneys are always working to maintain a proper balance of water and electrolytes like sodium and potassium.
 (While salt has a reputation for being dehydrating, in the proper ratio, it's actually important in water retention as well as blood pressure and volume.)
 With their mixture of sugar and minerals, sports drinks aim to replace electrolytes that are easily lost through sweat during exercise.
 It should follow, then, that they would be ideal to stay hydrated when you're ill, but they may not replace fluids efficiently enough.